OWASP/owasp-mastg/Document/0x06d-Testing-Data-Storage.md

 #### Dynamic Analysis

-Proceed to a page on the iOS application that contains input fields which prompt users for their sensitive information.
-Two different methods are applicable to check for sensitive data in log files:
+Navigate to a screen that displays input fields that take sensitive user information.
+Two methods apply to checking log files for sensitive data:

-- Connect to the iOS device and execute the following command:
+1. Connect to the iOS device and execute the following command:
 ```
 tail -f /var/log/syslog
 ```

-- Connect your iOS device via USB and launch Xcode.
-Navigate to Windows > Devices, select your device and the respective application.
+2. Connect your iOS device via USB and launch Xcode.
+Navigate to Windows > Devices, then select your device and the respective application.

-Proceed to complete the input fields prompt and if sensitive data is displayed in the output of the above command, it fails this test.
+After starting either method one or two, fill in the input fields.
+If sensitive data is displayed in the output, the app fails this test.

-Log files can also be monitored using Needle, to capture the logs of an iOS application the following commands should be used:
+To capture the logs of an iOS application, you can monitor log files with Needle:

 ```
 [needle] > use dynamic/monitor/syslog
 [needle][syslog] > run
 ```

-### Testing Whether Sensitive Data Is Sent to Third Parties
+### Determining Whether Sensitive Data Is Sent to Third Parties

-Different 3rd party services are available that can be embedded into the app to implement different features.
-These features can vary from tracker services to monitor the user behavior within the app, selling banner advertisements or to create a better user experience.
-Interacting with these services abstracts the complexity and neediness to implement the functionality on its own and to reinvent the wheel.
+Various third-party services can be embedded in the app.
+The features these services provide can involve tracking services to monitor the user's behavior while using the app, selling banner advertisements, or improving the user experience.

-The downside is that a developer doesn’t know in detail what code is executed via 3rd party libraries and therefore giving up visibility.
-Consequently it should be ensured that not more information as needed is sent to the service and that no sensitive information is disclosed.
+The downside to third-party services is that developers don't know the details of the code executed via third-party libraries.
+Consequently, no more information than is necessary should be sent to a service, and no sensitive information should be disclosed.

-3rd party services are mostly implemented in two ways:
+Most third-party services are implemented in two ways:
-- By using a standalone library.
+- with a standalone library
-- By using a full SDK.
+- with a full SDK

 #### Static Analysis

-API calls and/or functions provided through the 3rd party library should be reviewed on a source code level to identify if they are used accordingly to best practices.
+To determine whether API calls and functions provided by the third-party library are used according to best practices, review their source code.

-All data that is sent to 3rd Party services should be anonymized, so no PII data is available that would allow the 3rd party to identify the user account.
-Also all other data, like IDs in an application that can be mapped to a user account or session should not be sent to a third party.
+All data that's sent to third-party services should be anonymized to prevent exposure of PII (Personal Identifiable Information) that would allow the third party to identify the user account.
+No other data (such as IDs that can be mapped to a user account or session) should be sent to a third party.

 #### Dynamic Analysis

-All requests made to external services should be analyzed if any sensitive information is embedded into them.
-By using an interception proxy, you can try to investigate the traffic from the app to the 3rd party endpoints.
-When using the app all requests that are not going directly to the server where the main function is hosted should be checked, if any sensitive information is sent to a 3rd party.
-This could be for example PII (Personal Identifiable Information) in a tracker or ad service.
+All requests made to external services should be analyzed for embedded sensitive information.
+By using an interception proxy, you can investigate the traffic between the app and the third party's endpoints.
+When the app is in use, all requests that don't go directly to the server that hosts the main function should be checked for sensitive information that's sent to a third party.
+This information could be PII in a request to a tracking or ad service.

-### Testing for Sensitive Data in the Keyboard Cache
+### Finding Sensitive Data in the Keyboard Cache

-In order to simplify keyboard input several options are offered to users, like providing autocorrection or spell checking.
-Most of the keyboard input is cached by default in `/private/var/mobile/Library/Keyboard/dynamic-text.dat`.
+Several options for simplifying keyboard input are available to users.
+These options include autocorrection and spell checking.
+Most keyboard input is cached by default, in `/private/var/mobile/Library/Keyboard/dynamic-text.dat`.

-Keyboard caching is achieved by [UITextInputTraits protocol](https://developer.apple.com/reference/uikit/uitextinputtraits "UIText​Input​Traits protocol"), which is adopted by UITextField, UITextView and UISearchBar and is influenced by the following properties:
+The [UITextInputTraits protocol](https://developer.apple.com/reference/uikit/uitextinputtraits "UITextInputTraits protocol") is used for keyboard caching.
+The UITextField, UITextView, and UISearchBar classes automatically support this protocol and it offers the following properties:

-- `var autocorrectionType: UITextAutocorrectionType` determines whether autocorrection is enabled or disabled during typing.
-With autocorrection enabled, the text object tracks unknown words and suggests a more suitable replacement candidate to the user, replacing the typed text automatically unless the user explicitly overrides the action.
-The default value for this property is `UIText​Autocorrection​Type​Default`, which for most input methods results in autocorrection being enabled.
+- `var autocorrectionType: UITextAutocorrectionType` determines whether autocorrection is enabled during typing.
+When autocorrection is enabled, the text object tracks unknown words and suggests suitable replacements, replacing the typed text automatically unless the user overrides the replacement.
+The default value of this property is `UITextAutocorrectionTypeDefault`, which for most input methods enables autocorrection.
-- `var secureTextEntry: BOOL` identifies whether text copying and text caching should be disabled and in case of UITextField hides the text being entered.
-This property is set to `NO` by default.
+- `var secureTextEntry: BOOL` determines whether text copying and text caching are disabled and hides the text being entered for `UITextField`.
+The default value of this property is "NO."

 #### Static Analysis

-- Search through the source code provided to look for similar implementations, like the following:
+- Search through the source code for similar implementations, such as

 ```ObjC
   textObject.autocorrectionType = UITextAutocorrectionTypeNo;
   textObject.secureTextEntry = YES;
 ```

-- Open xib and storyboard files in the `Interface Builder` of Xcode and verify states of `Secure Text Entry` and `Correction` in `Attributes Inspector` for appropriate objects.
+- Open xib and storyboard files in the `Interface Builder` of Xcode and verify the states of `Secure Text Entry` and `Correction` in the `Attributes Inspector` for the appropriate object.

-The application must ensure that data typed into text fields which contains sensitive information are not cached.
-This can be achieved by disabling the feature programmatically by using the `textObject.autocorrectionType = UITextAutocorrectionTypeNo` directive in the desired UITextFields, UITextViews and UISearchBars.
-For data that should be masked such as PIN and passwords, set the `textObject.secureTextEntry` to `YES`.
+The application must prevent the caching of sensitive information entered into text fields.
+You can prevent caching by disabling it programmatically, using the `textObject.autocorrectionType = UITextAutocorrectionTypeNo` directive in the desired UITextFields, UITextViews, and UISearchBars.
+For data that should be masked, such as PINs and passwords, set `textObject.secureTextEntry` to "YES."

 ```ObjC
 UITextField *textField = [ [ UITextField alloc ] initWithFrame: frame ];